Trajectories of charged particles in knotted electromagnetic fields: Trajectories

-We vary several parameters including the initial conditions (a) and (b) with different directions of lines and planes for each configuration, the value of $\kappa$, and the simulation time in order to study the behavior of the trajectory.
-In general, we used the value of $R_{max}(0)$ for each field configuration to have particles with initial conditions positioned near the region of maximum energy of the field.
-In this scenario, the effect of the field on the trajectories of the particles is more prominent, as expected.
-For particles positioned along a sphere centered around the origin we use (i) the radius of the sphere to be $R_{max}$, and (ii) the radius of the sphere to be very small.
-The latter scenario helps us understand small perturbations of the trajectories as compared to a particle starting at rest from the origin.
-Moreover, for the initial condition of kind (b) we use the particle initial speeds in the range where it is (i) non-relativistic, (ii) relativistic (usually between $0.1$ and $0.9$), and (iii) ultrarelativistic (here, $0.99$ or higher).
+We vary several parameters including the initial conditions with different directions of lines and planes for each configuration, the value of $\kappa$, and the simulation time in order to study the behavior of the trajectories.
+In several field configurations studied below, we find that $R_{max}(0)=0$, so we use a small radius $r$ for the initial condition of kind (1) to be able to probe the particles around a region of maximum energy of the field.
+In this scenario, the effect of the field on the trajectories of the particles is more prominent, as expected, and this helps us understand small perturbations of the trajectories as compared to a particle starting at rest from the origin.
+The effect of the fields on particles starting near the maximum of the energy density is also more prominent for $R_{max}(0){\neq}0$, as illustrated in Figure \ref{TrajRmaxneq0}.
+Moreover, for the initial condition of kind (2) we use the particle initial speeds in the range where it is (i) non-relativistic, (ii) relativistic (usually between $0.1$ and $0.9$), and (iii) ultrarelativistic (here, $0.99$ or higher).

 We observe a variety of different behaviors for these trajectories, some of which we summarize below with the aid of figures.
 Firstly, it is worth noticing that, even with all fields decreasing as powers of both space and time coordinates, in most field configurations we observe particles getting accelerated from rest up to ultrarelativistic speeds.
-The limit of these ultrarelativistic speed for higher times depend on the magnitude of the fields (see, for example, Figure \ref{singleTrajectory}).
+The limit of these ultrarelativistic speeds for higher times depend on the magnitude of the fields (see, for example, Figure \ref{singleTrajectory}).